FredHutch/ls2/README.md

 1. `rm -rf ls2.git`
 1. `git clone <new_repo>`
 1. `cd <new_repo>`
-1. `git submodule init`
-1. `git submodule update --remote`

-At this point, there are two options:
-*  Building an existing easyconfig from the [EasyBuild EasyConfig Repo](https://github.com/easybuilders/easybuild-easyconfigs)
-  1. Edit the Dockerfile to adjust the following:
-    * EASYCONFIG_NAME - this is the name of the package to be built
-    * INSTALL_OS_PKGS - these packages will be installed (by root) prior to running EasyBuild (use this for 'osdependencies')
-  1. Run `docker build . -t <tag>` (ensure you are logged into Dockerhub by running `docker login`)
-  1. Run `docker push <tag>`
-  1. Add/Commit/Push your repo to github
-  1. Run `git tag <tag>`
-  1. Run `git push origin <tag>`

-* Building a custom Easyconfig
 1. Add required EasyConfig files that are not in the EasyBuild repo to /easyconfigs in new repo
 1. Add sources to the sources/ folder of the repo (for sources <50MB in size that cannot easily be downloaded)
 1. Add URLs to sources/download_sources.sh to download sources during `docker build` (for larger sources, perhaps placed in the cloud for easier download)
 1. Edit the Dockerfile to adjust the following:
-    * EASYCONFIG_NAME - this is the name of the package to be built
   * INSTALL_OS_PKGS - these packages will be installed (by root) prior to running EasyBuild
   * UNINSTALL_OS_PKGS - these packages will be uninstalled at the end of running EasyBuild
-  1. Run `docker build . -t <tag>` (ensure you are logged in to Dockerhub by running `docker login`)
+1. Run `docker build . --tag ls2_<eb_pkg_name>:<eb_pkg_ver>` (ensure you are logged in to Dockerhub by running `docker login`)
-  1. Run `docker push <tag>`
+1. Run `docker push ls2_<eb_pkg_name>:<eb_pkg_ver>`

 ## Second Add to /app (FYI - Work In Progress 01.24.2018)
 We keep our deployed software package on an NFS volume that we mount at /app on our systems (can you guess why LS2 builds into /app rather than .local in the container?).
 In order to use your recently build LS2 software package container to deploy the same package into our /app NFS volume, use these steps:

-1. Complete 'Copy and Edit' steps to produce a successful container with your software package
+1. Complete above steps to produce a successful container with your software package
-1. Run `docker build . -f Dockerfile.deploy -t <tag>_fh_deploy` once again - this will run quickly and build a second container
-1. Run that container with our package deploy location mapped in to /app like this: `docker run ls2_r_fh_deploy -v /app:/app`
+1. Run that container with our package deploy location mapped in to /app like this: `docker run -ti --rm --user root -v /app:/app -e OUT_UID=${UID} -e out_GID=<outside GID> ls2_<eb_pkg_name>:<eb_pkg_ver> /bin/bash /ls2/deploy.sh`

-The steps above will produce a container with EasyBuild and all the pieces necessary, with the actual EasyBuild command set as the entrypoint.
-Running the container will trigger the EasyBuild run, and the resulting output will be placed into the /app volume outside the container.
+The steps above will use the container you just built, but will build the easyconfig into "real" /app, using Lmod, EasyBuild, and dependent packages from the "real" /app.

-Note that this overrides the Lmod in the container, so if version parity is important to you, you'll want to keep your Lmod in sync with the LS2 Lmod.
+Note that this overrides the Lmod in the container, so if version parity is important to you, you'll want to keep your /app Lmod in sync with the LS2 Lmod.